Zapier, Make & n8n

 - Add an HTTP → Make a request module

-- Set the URL to the BuildVoiceAI webhook URL
+- Set the URL to

-POST - Set the body type to
+https://app.buildvoiceai.com/api/trigger-call - Set the method to

-JSON - Add the
+POST - Add header:

 phonefield with the contact’s number